-But that represents only part of the increase, because Spotify has been rapidly expanding its workforce (and places to put that workforce), including a 300 person expansion last year alone.
-Perhaps more telling is the outright explosion in salaries for the highest executives and board members, whose annual compensation reached €16.9 million ($18.9 million) for the year, a whopping 300% increase since 2014.
+But that represents only part of the increase.
+Because Spotify has been rapidly expanding its workforce (and places to put that workforce).
+That includes a 300 person expansion last year alone.
+Perhaps more telling is the outright explosion in salaries for the highest executives and board members.
+Amongst that group, annual compensation reached €16.9 million ($18.9 million) for the year.
+That’s a whopping 300% increase since 2014.

 That’s dragging averages up, though all boats are rising here (for every employee, that is).

 So why the monstrous increases in compensation?

 This is borrowed money after all.
 Literally: Spotify just secured debt topping $1 billion.
 And that ads to its previous equity financing of $1.56 billion according to tallies tracked by Crunchbase.
 This is one extremely-leveraged operation.
 And the question is whether all of that cash is merely raising the willingness to spend freely on everything, including people.

 Spotify says that stronger salaries are required to be competitive, and innovative.
 “If we cannot maintain Spotify’s culture as we grow, we could lose the innovation, teamwork and focus that contribute crucially to our business,” the company’s filing defends.

 But the uglier part of that explanation involves artists, a group that is witnessing its per-stream royalties sink over time.
 That is, despite promised increases from CEO Daniel Ek.
 In essence, the employees at this company are getting richer, while the artists powering their success are getting poorer.